-Melbourne Penguins and Possums Nature Tour Map
+Melbourne Penguins and Possums Tour Map

-From the Botanic Gardens we took a tram to St Kilda Pier.
-Later we came back to the city to see the possums in Fitzroy Gardens.
+From the Botanic Gardens we took a tram to St Kilda and another one back to the city to see the possums.

 The Yarra River